JayaDeHart/todo-backend/readMe.md

 ## About

-A simple CRUD backend using Prisma and Express
+A simple CRUD backend for a [Todo App](https://github.com/JayaDeHart/todo-frontend) using Prisma and Express.
+Dockerized, and uses Github actions + AWS ECR / ECS for deployment.

 ## Getting Started